MartinDM/web-scraper/README.md

 # web-scraper
-Using Puppeteer and Async to scrape content from a webpage.
+Small Node script which uses Puppeteer and Async to scrape content from a Wikipedia page.